tugcekonuklar/msc-computer-science-notes/big-data-analytics/Week-3.md

   categories rather than numeric quantities, and so on.
 Pairwise plots of one attribute against another, or each attribute against the class value, can be extremely revealing.
 * In a large database, you should sample a few instances and examine them carefully.

+# Cleaning Data

+* 5 Principles
+    * You can't fix problems until you can see them
+        * Some within range values can still be problematic if they are repeated erroneously or put in by someone to fix 'missing' value, ie using the mean or median for this purpose.
+        * So, looking for suspicious repeating values, especially with decimal places.
+    * Don't' fix problems by making things worse
+        * Refrain from making 'fixes' that might distort the statistics.
+    * Justify your fixes
+    * Sometimes you shouldn't fix
+        * Even if they won't like to hear it, be honest to the audience and don't attempt to fix things that you actually can't.
+    * Acknowledge residual uncertainty